mohammedkhalilia/SOM/README.md

 	%dataset must have a field labels that is an array of labels for every pattern figure;summarization(map, dataset);

+To run Fuzzy SOM for object just replace the first two SOM inputs to reflect that as follows

+	input.data              = dataset.objectData;
+	input.alg               = 'FUZZYBATCH';

 References
 ----------------------------------
 1. T. Kohonen, “The self-organizing map,” Neurocomputing, 1998.